MatsIBengtsson/askgpt/README.md

 referred classes and functions.
 Similar with refactoring, troubleshooting, ...

 There is a number of predefined prompts.
 All prompt texts can be modified by you.
 The generic AskGPT prompt is updated to start from the last prompt you used whenever you used that menu selection.
+This is very helpful, since the API ChatGPT has no memory of previous questions.
+You may then want to make resends where you have added some further comments or files, to ensure that the next response avoids routes you already know are wrong.

-The other prompts can be altered, yet will always revert to the default next time you run them, so you do not have to reinvent them.
-The defaults can be changed by you, using the AskGPT Settings menu.
+The other prompts can be altered, yet will always revert to their default next time you run them.
+Thus you do not have to reinvent their starting points.
+Their defaults can be changed by you, using the AskGPT Settings menu.

 ## How It Works